chadwyck242/restaurant-review-app/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for reviewing and testing out the application.
-For the FEND NanoDegree, only the first part of a three part project were required.
+For the FEND NanoDegree, only the first part of a three part MWS NanoDegree project were required.
 Usage instructions are not much more than getting a Python server running, and point your browser to the required port.

 ### Prerequisites